harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

 are identifiable onchain once they are closed, with some level of false positives.

-Taproot, by using Schnorr signatures, allows for n-of-n to look exactly the same as 1-of-1.
-With some work, even k-of-n will also look the same as 1-of-1 (and n-of-n).
+Taproot, by using [Schnorr signatures][topic schnorr signatures], allows for n-of-n to look exactly the same as 1-of-1.
+With some work, even [k-of-n][topic threshold signature] will also look the same as 1-of-1 (and n-of-n).
 We can then propose a feature where a Lightning channel is backed by a UTXO guarded by a Taproot address, i.e. a P2TR channel, which increases the *onchain* privacy of